 #define SHOW_BOOTSCREEN

-They are the communication ports of our electronics.
-In principle, the first one should not be modified unless you have some exotic electronics.
-The second I leave it disabled because I have an electronic MKS Gen v1.4 .
+These are the communication ports of the electronics.
+You should not modify the first one unless you have exotic electronics.
+I leave the second one disabled because I use an MKS Gen v1.4.

-These are certainly the electronics that I am most familiar with.
-For others you will have to search the values online, something that will not take you too long to locate.
+These are the boards I am most familiar with.
+For others, you will need to search the values online — it should not take you long to find them.

 /**